raspberrypilearning/testing-vision/en/step_2.md

 --- /task ---

 You should see spinners appear in the code cells, and then see numbers appear in the square brackets to the side of the cells.
 These numbers indicate the order in which the code was run.
-This is to make sure that you're able to run code in your notebook for when you'll need to later.
+This is to make sure that you're able to run code in your notebook when you need it later.

 ![The number '1' in square brackets to the side of four lines of code which import libraries used in the project.](images/execution_order.png)

-You'll notice that the last few code cells — the empty ones — all have the same number as the last cell that actually contains code.
+Notice that the last few code cells — the empty ones — all have the same number as the last cell that actually contains code.
 This is because they're empty right now, so there was nothing new there to run.